madetech/handbook/guides/security/BYOD.md

 ## Using and managing your device

-If you’re using your own device for Made Tech work, it means you’re being trusted to use Made Tech information appropriately and keep any Made Tech information or data you hold, or can access, safe.
+If you’re using your own device for Made Tech work, it means you’re being trusted to use Made Tech information appropriately and keep any Made Tech information or data you hold safe.

 ### Don’t ‘jailbreak’ your device
 ‘Jailbreaking’ is the process of removing hardware and software vendor restrictions for the purpose of custom modifications (for example, installing unapproved applications or changing the user interface in an unsupported way).